-A mantra has gradually taken hold in today’s society, especially in the professional sphere.
-This mantra is “Do what you love”.
+A mantra has gradually imposed itself in today’s society and more particularly in the professional sphere.
+This mantra is “Do what you like”.
 If this invitation is tempting, it is no less dangerous.
 At least that’s what Cal Newport tries to tell us in a book published in 2012.
 Let’s see why.

 A career built on passion is rare

 There are really two types of passion: one that is accessible to everyone and one that takes more time.
 If you ask people around you what their passions are, they’re likely to say golf, painting, horseback riding, walking or video games.
 How many of your friends have actually turned one of these passions into a profession?
 It’s a safe bet that few have.
 But are all the people around you unhappy at work?
 It’s quite unlikely.

 To be happy at work, you need to build a level 2 passion, meaning it’s not as accessible as a team sport, even though it contains similar ingredients.

 Passion is a collateral effect of mastery

 What studies show is that the happiest people at work are those who have developed enough mastery to enjoy the fruits of it.
 The same may be true of a Level 1 passion, but its learning time is shorter.
 Perhaps you don’t remember that playing tennis is not very enjoyable at first because it is so difficult to get the ball in the right place.
 A job works much the same way, if you feel like jumping ship, it may be that you haven’t acquired enough skills to enjoy it.
 The idea is that a job can be fun when you know the rules and you dominate others in that discipline.